projectacrn/acrn-hypervisor/doc/developer-guides/graphviz.rst

 Finite-State Machine
 ********************

-Here's an example of using graphviz for defining a finite-state machine for pumping gas:
+Here's an example of using Graphviz for defining a finite-state machine for pumping gas:

 .. literalinclude:: images/gaspump.dot